-The main difference is that foundation trusts are run locally with greater freedom from central Government.
+The main difference is that Foundation Trusts are run locally with greater freedom from central Government.
 This allows us to have more say and control over the running and development of the services we provide.
 Control, ownership and accountability is placed in the local community, service users, carers and staff through the Council of Governors and our membership.
-Therefore, we are better placed to work with local people and local communities to ensure our services continue to meet the Professor Alan Walkerneeds of the people of Sheffield.
-Professor Alan Walker, Chair of SHSC, says: "It now means we will be run locally with greater freedom from central Government.
+Therefore, we are better placed to work with local people and local communities to ensure our services continue to meet the needs of the people of Sheffield.
+Professor Alan Walker, Chair of SHSC, says: “It now means we will be run locally with greater freedom from central Government.
 Control, ownership and accountability is placed in the Sheffield community, service users, carers and staff.
 Therefore, we will be better able to work with local people and local communities to ensure our services continue to meet their needs.
-Local people will really be given the chance to have their say."
+Local people will really be given the chance to have their say.”

 Foundation Trusts have greater financial freedoms than other NHS organisations and are able to make better and more flexible use of their money.
 This will help us to plan for ongoing and future investments to support developments and improvements in local services.